isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 wants to take advantage of the backup servers as an additional storage for leases without a need for running the fully blown failover setup.
-In this case, if the primary server fails, the DHCP service is lost and it requires that the administrator boots it up manually to resume the DHCP service.
+In this case, if the primary server fails, the DHCP service is lost and it requires that the administrator manually starts the primary to resume the DHCP service.
 The administrator may also configure one of the backup servers to provide the DHCP service to the clients as these servers should have accurate or nearly accurate information about the allocated leases.
-The major advantage of the passive-backup mode is that it provides some redundancy of the lease information with much better performance of the primary server responding to the DHCP queries.
+The major advantage of the passive-backup mode is that it provides some redundancy of the lease information but with better performance of the primary server responding to the DHCP queries.
 Since Kea 1.7.8 release, the primary server does not have to wait for the acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
-This greatly reduces a response time comparing to the load-balancing and hot-standby cases in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.
+This reduces a response time comparing to the load-balancing and hot-standby cases in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.